nresh/harems-io-front-end/README.md

     You can run `gatsby build` or `npm run build` to build the static site.

-    The static files will live in the `/public` inside your project root directory.
+    The static files will live in the `/public` directory of your project's root directory.

     If you'd like to run the built site locally, you can type `gatsby serve` or `npm run serve` in your terminal.